Irene V. Hylton Planetarium: Service Modernization

-Service redesign + website modernization for a public-school planetarium—improving program discovery, show visibility, and booking workflows within district constraints.
+Service redesign and website modernization for a public-school planetarium, improving program discovery, show visibility, and booking workflows within district constraints.

 The Irene V. Hylton Planetarium is part of Prince William County Public Schools and serves both public audiences and K–12 educators booking class visits.
 The digital experience and booking journey previously relied heavily on manual coordination and limited visibility into show offerings.